-- 7. Confirm you want to load by clicking Yes. - 8.
-On the Load CD-ROM or Server window as shown in Figure 4-3 on page 27, the radio button Hardware Management Console CD-ROM should be selected. - In the same Load CD-ROM or Server window, fill in File Location with /cpdvd.
-This is the directory on the DVD with the z/VM 5.2 installation code. /cpdvd - 10.
-Click Continue.
+- 7. On the Load CD-ROM or Server window as shown in Figure 4-3, the radio button Hardware Management Console CD-ROM should be selected. - 8.
+In the same Load CD-ROM or Server window, fill in File Location with /cpdvd.
+This is the directory on the DVD with the z/VM 5.2 installation code. - 9.
+Click OK.